-“Some of the best examples of mobile learning that I have seen are actually a type of mobile learning, called mobile performance support,” says Jason Haag, a research analyst for ADL.
+“Some of the best examples of mobile learning I have seen are mobile learning, called mobile performance support,” says Jason Haag, a research analyst for ADL.

-After receiving assistance from mobile learning technology, machine operators are now more capable of safely operating heavy equipment by reviewing what they had studied in courses they had taken earlier.
-They were able to get training of how to operate any piece of equipment that was new to them since their initial onboarding.
+After receiving help from mobile learning technology, machine operators are now more capable of safely operating heavy equipment by reviewing what they had studied in courses they had taken earlier.
+They could get training on how to manage any piece of equipment new to them since their initial onboarding.